Richard Caldwell Brewer

 The Tiburon cottage, where Brewer hosted Kael, De Niro and Wagstaff, was Brewer’s anchor.
 Located on Corinthian Island, in the now affluent Tiburon community in Marin, it was a mere 700 s.f.--a converted garage that had been part of the Big House owned by his aunt and uncle nearby.
 He bought it with money from his father’s estate.
 His mother moved in, he followed in 1974 when she died.
 Steven joined him, and they were the resident Bohemians outliers, amidst the Bentleys and yacht-y types.
 He loved the tony address, even though he took the ferry across the San Francisco Bay to work a night job as janitor for architects’ offices.

 The Top Floor Gallery solo show in 1979, housed in the Gay Community Center (later demolished, collateral damage in the shifting SF political scene after the Milk/Moscone assassinations) was Brewer’s apotheosis.
 The show even earned mention-- “…audacious in a different way…(with) an emphasis on genitalia,” by the acerbic, powerful art critic for the San Francisco Chronicle, Thomas Albright.
 The subject of the many of the paintings was his companion, Steven, a former street hustler and straight-identified.
-Brewer was in his mid-40s, Steven in his early 20s, when they met, and Brewer exhaustively catalogued his appearance, from street-hardened, working class tough beauty to later years of dissipation and mental problems.
+Brewer was in his mid-40s, Steven in his early 20s, when they met in the Tenderloin, and Brewer exhaustively catalogued his appearance, from street-hardened, working class tough beauty to later years of dissipation and mental problems.
 He also encouraged him to draw and paint, and they worked together, often depicting themselves and each other, in the cottage they shared, and filled.

 I met Brewer at the Top Floor Gallery show.
 My now husband and I wandered by chance into the show, drawn by the sandwich board on nearby Van Ness Ave. with the show poster—a naked, sprawling male figure (Steven).
 Brewer and De Niro were both at the gallery.
 Years later, I was executor of his estate.
 As an artist myself, at a time of great uncertainty and change in the art world, Brewer’s neglected status grates, but will hopefully change.
 Nineteen of his paintings, including the poster painting from the Top Floor show, have been donated to the ONE Archives at USC in Los Angeles.
-And the GLBT Historical Society in San Francisco is also acquiring several paintings and works of art.
+The GLBT Historical Society in San Francisco also acquired several paintings and works of art.

 *De Niro Sr. and Admiral both supported Brewer's work in practical ways: by buying it.
 De Niro proudly showed us his collection of five Brewer paintings when we visited him in his loft in New York City.
 Those paintings went missing after De Niro's death.
 Admiral paid $1000 (a record for an individual Brewer painting?) for his graffiti nude self-portrait, which she was willing to lend to a proposed exhibit at the well-known Alan Stone Gallery in New York.
 Unfortunately, her estate, rather than donating the painting to a New York museum, returned the painting to Brewer in its handsome frame.